Enhancing Causal Reasoning in Large Language Models: A Causal Attribution Model for Precision Fine-Tuning: Analyses of Causal Attribution Model

-There are two key findings.
-Firstly, the high marginal attribution of knowledge (MAK) scores in Table \ref{tab:attribution} highlight the crucial role of knowledge alone in enabling LLMs to derive causal relationships across various datasets and models.
-Furthermore, the high conditional attribution of knowledge (CAK) scores in Table \ref{tab:attribution} reveal that even with numerical data, variable names significantly enhance LLMs' causal reasoning accuracy by leveraging their internal knowledge.
+\textbf{Results of causal attribution model on LLMs’ capabilities in causal discovery.} Firstly, the high MAK scores in Table \ref{tab:attribution} highlight the crucial role of knowledge alone in enabling LLMs to derive causal relationships across various datasets and models.
+Furthermore, the high CAK scores in Table \ref{tab:attribution} reveal that even with numerical data, variable names significantly enhance LLMs' causal discovery accuracy by leveraging their internal knowledge.
 This suggests that an LLM's performance in complex causal analysis \textit{heavily depends on the extent and sophistication of its pre-existing knowledge base}.
-Comparative analysis of attribution scores among different LLMs, such as GPT-4 Turbo, GPT-4, GPT-3.5, Claude 2, and LLaMa2-13B, demonstrates \textit{a hierarchy in knowledge depth}, with GPT-4 Turbo leading, as shown in Figure \ref{fig:6}.
-Conversely, the relatively low marginal attribution of data (MAD) and conditional attribution of data (CAD) scores across different datasets and models indicate that numerical data alone is not a significant factor in the causal reasoning of LLMs.
-Without substantial contextual knowledge, LLMs display \textit{limited but existent causal discovery abilities based solely on numerical data}.
-This finding is validated by the results in Table \ref{tab:f1} and Tables \ref{tab:true}, \ref{tab:false}, and \ref{tab:shd} in Appendix, which consistently show high TDR, high F1, low FDR, and low SHD in scenarios where numerical data is omitted.
-In contrast, scenarios lacking variable names (i.e., knowledge) result in reduced TDR and F1, and increased FDR and SHD.
+Comparative analysis of attribution scores among different LLMs demonstrates \textit{a hierarchy in knowledge depth}.
+Specifically, as shown in Figure \ref{fig:6}, excluding the second pair, the other three pairs demonstrate that one LLM consistently outperforms the other across almost all datasets, with at most a slight disadvantage in one dataset.
+Conversely, the MAD and CAD scores are relatively low.
+We further conduct the Mann-Whitney U test with an asymptotic approximation on the Sachs dataset for 20 iterations under the random guess and numerical data-only conditions.
+The resulting p-value of 0.05, though close to the threshold, indicates a statistically significant difference, which lends to support that LLMs still display \textit{limited but existent causal discovery abilities based on numerical data}.
+These findings are consistent with Tables \ref{tab:true}, \ref{tab:false}, and \ref{tab:shd} in Appendix.
+In addition, the results in Table \ref{tab:f1}, where `omitted data' setups often perform as well or better than `raw data' setups, suggest that the LLMs may not be directly performing complex statistical operations.
+Instead, these results may indicate that providing preprocessed statistical information, rather than relying on the LLMs’ native capabilities, is a more effective method for boosting performance.